Electric prices in Pennsylvania going up on Dec. 1

 The generation/supply charge, which is the cost of the energy you use, accounting for about half of an electric bill, will increase for multiple utility companies, the commission said.
 In the Pittsburgh area, Duquesne Light's generation/supply charge will increase about 10% and West Penn Power's will increase about 6%.

+For West Penn customers, "your overall bill will go up about 3%," Hoenig said.

+The increase is being driven by supply and demand, Hoenig said, adding AI data centers, along with usage from more devices and appliances in modern homes, are part of why demand has gone up.

-The Pennsylvania Public Utility Commission says there are funds to help customers who are struggling, and the best way to get help is by calling your utility company.
+The Pennsylvania Public Utility Commission says there are funds to help customers who are struggling, and the best way to get help is by calling your utility company, something Hoenig and WestPenn echoed.

+"Let our experts walk through everything with you and help try and get you lined up with the assistance programs that are right for you," he said.

 Tips for saving on winter electricity bills